Alluxio/alluxio/docs/en/core-services/Catalog.md

     thrift://metastore_host:9083 default
 ```

-> **Note:** When databases are attached, all tables will be synced from the configured UDB.
+> **Note:** When databases are attached, all tables are synced from the configured UDB.
 If out-of-band updates occur to the database or table and the user wants query results to reflect
-the updates, the user must detach ([See Detaching Databases](#detaching-databases)) and then
+the updates, the database must be synced.
+See [Syncing Databases](#syncing-databases) for more
-re-attach the database to reflect up any updates.
-Alternatively, if the only changes to the database are additional tables and partitions,
-sync command ([See Syncing Databases](#syncing-databases)) can be used.
+information.

 ### Exploring Attached Databases